-- Chapter 2: Getting started with Microsoft Forms.
+- Getting started with Microsoft Forms.
 This chapter covers where to find Microsoft Forms and how to log in and start using it.

-- Chapter 4: How to get the most out of Microsoft Forms.
+- How to get the most out of Microsoft Forms.
 Find out about notable features in Microsoft Forms, including which features are most helpful and how to use them.

-- Chapter 5: Microsoft Forms alternatives.
+- Microsoft Forms alternatives.
 Microsoft Forms isn’t the only form builder in town.
 We discuss four alternative platforms, including Jotform, that may better suit your needs.

 Ready to gather data effectively to help you make the right decisions?
 Let’s find out how to get started with Microsoft Forms in the next chapter.